 Since they focus on tasks and impact (what the role actually does) rather than on what the ideal candidate looks like, these descriptions prevent confusion and better help talent self-select.
 They help hiring managers craft onboarding processes and give them more clarity in assessing success when it comes time for performance reviews—making unconscious bias less likely to creep into those reviews as well.
 And they allow talent to visualize both what a growth trajectory would look like for them and how their role would fit into the company’s larger narrative and vision, making it all the more compelling to apply.

 Consider Indicating a Salary Range

 We know; this may feel completely counterintuitive… but hear us out.
 We know from the Equality and Human Rights Commission that nearly two-thirds of women (61%) would take a company’s gender pay gap into consideration when applying for a job there.
 And according to LinkedIn, salary range and benefits are the most important information to see in a job description for 68% of women.
 (We’ll discuss benefits shortly.)
-Add to this the fact that, in 2019, White women were earning, on average, 77 cents for every dollar earned by men.
-Asian women were earning 85 cents, Black women 61 cents, Native American women 58 cents, and Latina women 53 cents for every dollar earned by their White, male counterparts.
-And on average, Black women in the United States are paid 21% less than their White, female counterparts.
+Add to this the fact that, in 2021, White women are earning, on average, 82 cents for every dollar earned by men.
+According to PayScale, that pay gap increases for Black, Hispanic, Pacific Islander, and American Indian women:

 Those are some dismal gaps.
 Including a salary range in your JD builds trust for prospective talent early on.
 It lets female and underrepresented prospects know that you’re committed to equity and fair pay.
 After all, the salary you disclose will be the salary regardless of the candidate’s gender, race, or other demographic characteristics.

-Emphasize Your Company’s Commitment to Diversity & Inclusion
+Emphasize Your Company’s Commitment to Diversity, Equity & Inclusion (DEI)

 Always Be Willing to Revise Your Inclusive Job Description